-The skilled attorneys at Montgomery Family Law can help you whether you have support and property issues or just want to ensure your divorce is handled correctly by a professional.
-If you are interested in hiring an attorney to assist you in filing for absolute divorce and you have no other outstanding issues, Montgomery Family Law will offer to complete your divorce for a flat fee that captures the costs of divorce in NC, fees, and attorney time associated with obtaining a divorce judgment.
+The skilled attorneys at Montgomery Family Law can help you whether you have support and property issues or want to ensure a professional handles your divorce correctly.
+Suppose you are interested in hiring an attorney to assist you in filing for absolute divorce and you have no other outstanding issues.
+In that case, Montgomery Family Law will offer to complete your divorce for a flat fee that captures the costs of divorce in NC, fees, and attorney time associated with obtaining a divorce judgment.
 You can sit back and rest assured that your divorce will be handled adeptly by attorneys who know the pitfalls and how to avoid them.
 If your divorce is uncontested, it’s likely that you won’t even need to appear in court.

 For divorces including out-of-country or difficult service, or claims for equitable distribution, alimony, and/or postseparation support, the cost depends entirely on the complexity of your particular case.
 Call (919) 348-2317 for a private consultation with one of our skilled attorneys to discuss your unique situation.

 It is strongly recommended that you consult with a North Carolina attorney when considering a divorce in NC to ensure that you do not unintentionally waive your rights to spousal support and equitable distribution, even if you decide to file on your own.
 Consulting with a Raleigh family law attorney may also help ease any concerns you may have about the divorce process.
 The compassionate attorneys at Montgomery Family Law are able to assist you during this difficult time in your life.